 Coodes provides legal advice to clients on a range of issues including agriculture, business services, commercial property, crime, dispute resolution, employment, family, personal injury, clinical negligence, residential property, tax and estate planning, wills, probate and trusts.

 Continuing to meet the growing demand, Coodes attracts lawyers from across the UK based at branches from Penzance in the West to Holsworthy in the East.
-The firm has many lawyers recognised in the prestigious Legal 500 and Chambers and Partners publications, is a member of Lexcel and holds the Investors in People quality mark.
+The firm has many lawyers recognised in the prestigious Legal 500 and Chambers & Partners publications, is a member of Lexcel and holds the Investors in People quality mark.

 He continued: “Clients and staff want to be associated with a law firm to be proud of and fundamentally we stand for helping people – we want to continue helping people.
 They trust us and our focus is ensuring we have a strong foundation to build on the firm of the future, enabling it to grow further – we want to be around for the next 275 years.”

 Coodes’ expert teams include five fellows of the Agricultural Law Association, five accredited members of Solicitors for the Elderly, and the highest number of Association of Contentious Trusts and Probate Specialists (ACTAPS) members in Cornwall.